vbier/habpanelviewer/app/src/main/assets/help.md

 * android.permission.FLASHLIGHT - for controlling the camera flashlight
 * android.permission.CAMERA - for capturing photos and motion detection
 * android.permission.WAKE_LOCK - for waking up the device
-* android.permission.WRITE_EXTERNAL_STORAGE - for exporting settings
+* android.permission.WRITE_EXTERNAL_STORAGE - for exporting preferences

-HPV can be set as "Device Admin" in the Settings.
+HPV can be set as "Device Admin" in the preferences.
 This allows to lock the device when the appropriate command is received.

 [go back to top](#top)